KxSystems/docs/docs/ref/handles.md

 Where `x` is one of

 -   a process handle
 -   a 2-item list of a process handle and a timeout in milliseconds
--  a filename
+-   a filename: symbol or (since V3.6 2017.09.26) string

 opens a file or a process handle, and returns a positive integer handle.